firebase-app-check

 • Setting up and activating Firebase App Check in a Flutter project.

-• Selecting the right provider for each platform.
+• Selecting the right attestation provider for each platform.

-• Configuring debug providers for development and testing.
+• Configuring debug providers for development, testing, and CI.

 • Enabling enforcement and monitoring App Check metrics.